-- a.
-Standard Service Volume (SSV) That volume of airspace defined by the national standard. - b.
-Flight Inspection Standard Service Volume (FISSV) is defined in the appropriate chapter for the specific facility type. - c.
-Expanded Service Volume (ESV) An ESV is a volume of airspace, outside of a facility's Standard Service Volume (SSV), that is approved for operational use by Spectrum Engineering, and where a facility meets the applicable flight inspection requirements.
-An ESV is validated by flight inspection when requested by the FAA's Air Traffic Service or procedure specialist and approved by frequency management of the Airway Facilities Division. - d.
-Operational Service Volume (OSV) The airspace available for operational use.
-It includes the following: - (1) The SSV excluding any portion of the SSV which has been restricted. - (2) The ESV a.
-Rho-Theta.
-ESV(s) are required only when procedural use is predicated on a NAVAID's performance outside of the SSV, as illustrated in Appendix C, Figures C-5A - F. Evaluate ESV(s) on one transmitter only.
-When required, an ESV may be revalidated by orbital flight at the ESV distance and lowest approved altitude.
-Lateral limits of the area should encompass allowable radial misalignment or applicable fix displacement area.
-There is no need to inspect the upper limits of an ESV unless interference is reported or suspected.
+b.
+Flight Inspection Standard Service Volume (FISSV) is defined in the appropriate chapter for the specific facility type.

+c.
+Expanded Service Volume (ESV) - An ESV is a volume of airspace, outside of a facility's Standard Service Volume (SSV), that is approved for operational use by the Spectrum Engineering Services Group, and where a facility meets the applicable flight inspection requirements.
+An ESV is validated by flight inspection when requested by the FAA's Air Traffic Service or procedure specialist and approved by frequency management of the Airway Facilities Division.

+d.
+Operational Service Volume (OSV) - The airspace available for operational use.
+It includes the following:

+(1) The SSV, excluding any portion of the SSV which has been restricted.

+(2) The ESV.

-2. Detailed Procedures
+2. Detailed Procedures.